neozhu/lingualens/README.md

 * **Bidirectional Translation**: Automatically translates Chinese to English and any non-Chinese language (e.g., English, French, German) to Chinese.
 * **Scene-based Context**: Tailors translations based on the context of specific work-related scenarios like online meetings, emails, Teams chats, and technical support.
+* **Custom Scene Management**: Create, edit, delete, and reorder your own custom translation scenes with a user-friendly interface.
+All custom scenes are saved in your browser's localStorage.
 * **Multilingual Support**: Currently supports translations between Chinese and several other languages, including English, French, German, etc.
 * **Customizable User Interface**: Easily switch between different scenes for translations, ensuring the tone and style fit the specific use case.
 * **User-Friendly Design**: Built with **Next.js** and **ShadCN UI**, making the interface simple and intuitive.